 The Company is obligated to pay Adimab an annual fee of single digit millions on each of the first four anniversaries of the Adimab Platform Transfer Agreement Effective Date, which allows the Company to receive material improvements to the platform technology, including materially improved antibody optimization libraries, updates that provide new functionality to the platform, and software upgrades, from Adimab through June 2027.
 The first annual fee became due in September 2023 and was paid in October 2023.
-During the three and nine months ended September 30, 2024, the Company recognized a portion of the annual fees as research and development expense.
+During the three months ended March 31, 2024, the Company recognized a portion of the first annual fee as research and development expense.
 Beginning in July 2027 and ending in June 2042, unless terminated earlier, the Company has the option to receive additional material improvements to the platform technology from Adimab, subject to a commercially reasonable fee to be negotiated by the parties.

 The Company is obligated to pay Adimab up to \$9.5 million upon the achievement of specified development and regulatory milestones for each product under the Adimab Platform Transfer Agreement that achieves such milestones.
-The next potential milestone under the Adimab Platform Transfer Agreement is a mid-six-digit dollar preclinical milestone, which was not considered probable under U.S. GAAP and therefore, no expense was recognized as of September 30, 2024.
+The next potential milestone under the Adimab Platform Transfer Agreement is a mid-six-digit dollar preclinical milestone, which was not considered probable under U.S. GAAP and therefore, no expense was recognized as of March 31, 2024.

 In addition, the Company is obligated to pay Adimab royalties of a low single-digit percentage based on net sales of products containing an antibody discovered, engineered or optimized using Adimab's platform technology, subject to reductions specified under the Adimab Platform Transfer Agreement.
 Royalties are due on a product-by-product and country-by-country basis.
 The royalty term will expire for each product on a country-by-country basis upon the later of (i) 12 years after the first commercial sale of such product in such country and (ii) the expiration of the last valid claim of a program antibody patent for covering the program antibody contained in such product in such country.
-Through September 30, 2024, no royalty payments have been paid to or have been earned by Adimab under the Adimab Platform Transfer Agreement.
+Through March 31, 2024, the Company had not paid any royalties to Adimab under the Adimab Platform Transfer Agreement.